Tormitchell farms (January 2019)

 This product is brilliant.
 I am now saving money on haylage and bedding and mucking out is much quicker as the haylage stays put in the Pacefeeder.
 I would thoroughly recommend the Pacefeeder as its the best way I have found of feeding haulage.”

-“One of my horses has Cushings disease and is prone to laminitis and as a result she cannot go out on grass.
+“One of my horses has Cushing’s disease and is prone to laminitis and, as a result, she cannot go out on grass.
 Having the pacefeeders means that if I’m away on business I can be assured she and her companion will have enough hay to see them through until I get home.
-Both horses learnt very quickly how to use the feeders and they have also slowed down the pace at which they eat.
+Both horses learned very quickly how to use the feeders and they have also slowed down the pace at which they eat.
 The pacefeeders have been a brilliant addition to our management routine.”

 We have found that horses are less likely to suffer from ulcers and other gastric disorders by the constant source of hay in the correct application and use of “Pacefeeder”.